- Author By Miva |

 Find Your Differentiators

 Going toe-to-toe with the dragon isn’t the answer.
 Independent merchants can’t out-Amazon Amazon, no matter how hard they try.
-Fortunately, there’s a better way—a way that doesn’t force you to compete with an unbeatable eCommerce juggernaut.
+Fortunately, there’s a better way—a way that doesn’t force you to compete with Amazon.
 Leverage your company’s unique strengths and differentiators to deliver an experience that customers can’t get anywhere else.
 Can you offer some unique expertise and advice for shoppers?
 Does your company have a mission that cause-oriented consumers can get behind?
 Do you offer pre-assembled product kits and curated bundles for specific needs?
 Amazon is focused on low prices and convenience, leaving plenty of room for your business to claim a differentiator.

 Making a Splash: Royal Swimming Pools’ award-winning website is a fantastic example of the power of differentiation in action.
 Their unique Pool Kit Configurator feature uses conditional logic and beautiful visuals to help shoppers build the pool of their dreams.
 You won’t find this kind of product expertise and shopping experience in a marketplace.